deartc/Quality-Project-Teresa-Hawkins/README.md

 12. ChangeTireAsync will throw a NoTireToChangeException
 13. ChangeTireAsync can successfully be used to change a flat tire
 14. GotFlatTire method Refactor GotFlatTire can be both true and false.
 15. SemiTruck object which is also a Vehicle and has 18 wheels.
-V
 16. Cargo property -CargoItems which is empty, but not null.
 17. LoadCargo: correctly adds the passed object to the Cargo.
 18. UnloadCargo Positive Test: remove  from the Cargo and return cargo